bravesoftdz/Draw/README.md

 # Draw
-An in-development application for Drawing and Image Manipulation written in FreePascal using CodeTyphon and Lazarus.
+An in-development application for Drawing and Image Manipulation written in FreePascal using CodeTyphon and Lazarus by René Hickersberger.
 I've made this program back in 2013 and I was not very experienced.
 I think there are some bugs in it.
 Please let me know in the Issues tab if you found a bug, I'm interested in fixing it.
 I'm very busy right now, but I want to continue the project soon (but I'm not sure when).

 # Building